nemunas-karalius/spring-dbprop/README.md

 Allows to store Spring Application properties in the table of the default Spring JPA database configured in the Spring application.

-Properties are cached for a duration specified in application property
+Properties are cached for a duration specified in an application property
-<code>spring.auto-refresh-scope.refresh-interval</code> and reloaded automatically from the database after specified duration.
+<code>spring.auto-refresh-scope.refresh-interval</code> and reloaded automatically from the database after the specified duration.

 ### How to use?